heijul/pdf2gtfs/blog_post/project-transform-timetables-into-gtfs.md

 # 1. Introduction

-The goal of this project is to create a tool which takes a PDF file containing timetables such as the one shown in the figure below and output the schedule data as a valid GTFS feed.
+The goal of this project is to create a tool, namely pdf2gtfs, which takes a PDF file containing timetables such as the one shown in the figure below and output the schedule data as a valid GTFS feed.
 As is required by the GTFS, it has to be able to locate the coordinates of the stops used in the input file.\
 It should also be easily reproducable, thoroughly tested and, as additional personal requirements, highly configurable and as independent from online services as possible.

 ![VAG Linie 1][vag_linie_1]

-### PDF
+## PDF

 PDF files generally do not contain their text in human readable form.
 Instead they use a layout-based system, where each character's position is defined using a bounding box.
 This results in some difficulty in extracting text, especially, if the context of the texts position matters.

-### 1.1.
-GTFS
+## GTFS

 As the name implies, the general transit feed specification ([GTFS](https://developers.google.com/transit/gtfs/reference)) specifies a general